rollbyte/funchoza/README.md

 ## Overview

 Funchoza is made with KISS principle in mind.
 It is focused on total separation of model and presentation layers.
 In most cases you don't need to write any specific javascript code or follow any conventions to make DOM display your model data.
-Implement any logic you like and bind DOM elements in markup - Funchoza will do the rest for you.
-It also provides a simple API to force DOM refresh from code though.
+Implement any logic you like and bind DOM elements in the markup - Funchoza will do the rest for you.
+It also provides a simple API to force DOM updates from code though.
 The API also makes deffered binding possible.

 ## Quick start